Kingdom of Burundi: Colonial system

 After the colonization of Burundi, a series of colonial residents were appointed to oversee the country, first by Germany and then by Belgium.
 These residents had far-reaching power, and also involved themselves in the internal politics of the kingdom.
-For instance, resident Langenn-Steinkeller appointed the regency council which governered Burundi during the minority of Mwambutsa IV.
+For instance, resident Langenn-Steinkeller appointed the regency council which governed Burundi during the minority of Mwambutsa IV.
 However, the resident system never fully functioned during the German rule, as most of the residents held their post only for a short time.
-In contrast, the Catholic Church and its representatives quickly garnered great influence in Burundi.

-Social classes
+Unlike the Germans, the Belgians exerted much more direct control, gradually undermining the traditional government and social structures.
+The role of the mwami was further reduced to a figurehead, though his administration was still allowed responsibility for customary law and land allocation.
+Belgian Resident Pierre Ryckmans described the new policy by stating that "the native kings... are the familiar décor that permits us to act behind the scenes without alarming the people".
+The Belgians also implemented racist policies designed to divide and rule by favoring Tutsis over Hutus, while cementing ethnic divisions by introducing the ethnic origin of Burundians on new identity documents.

+Demographics, social classes, and ethnic groups

+Historically, Burundi was one of the most populous states of the wider region, with a population of about 1 million people before the colonization.
+Only the Imbo natural region was sparsely inhabited due to its affliction with malaria.
+Conversely, the population was not centralized, with Burundians generally settling in small halmets and farmsteads (dubbed rugo) in the middle of their fields and plantations.
+There were few if any larger villages.
+Urbanization began in the colonial era, but the halmets remained the most typical form of settlement until the kingdom's end.
+A systematic "villagization" was only initiated in the later republican period.

 The royal clan, the Ganwa (or Baganwa), formed Burundi's leading elite.
 Though often associated with the Tutsis, the Ganwa constituted a socially, politically, and to some extent ethnically distinct group.
 Ranking directly below the Ganwa were the Banyamabanga, a prestigious and wealthy social class that assumed important political and ritualist positions at the royal court, the courts of regional leaders, and among the remaining population.
 The majority of the Banyamabanga belonged to Hutu lineages, most importantly the Bajiji; they were important enough to be involved in the selection processes for the mwami since the 19th century.